Bis(monoacylglycero)phosphate

 2. Biochemistry and Function

 Biosynthesis: Although some questions remain to be answered, there is good evidence that bis(monacylglycero)phosphate is synthesised from phosphatidylglycerol via lysophosphatidylglycerol (LPG) in the endosomal system.
 In the first rate-limiting step, lysosomal phospholipase A2 removes the fatty acid from position sn-2 of phosphatidylglycerol, before in the second step, the lysophosphatidylglycerol produced is acylated on the sn-2′ position of the head group glycerol moiety by means of a transacylase reaction with a further molecule of lysophosphatidylglycerol to yield sn-3:sn-1′ bis(monacylglycero)phosphate.
-A protein designated CLN5 is the BMP synthase with, and this enzyme catalyses an energy-independent base exchange reaction between two LPG molecules with glycerophosphoglycerol as a by-product; CLN5 is deficient in Batten disease, and studies with CNL5-knockout cells show a deficiency of BMP and a substantial accumulation of lysophosphatidylglycerol (LPG) in the lysosomes.
+A protein designated CLN5 is the BMP synthase, and this enzyme catalyses an energy-independent base exchange reaction between two LPG molecules with glycerophosphoglycerol as a by-product; CLN5 is deficient in Batten disease, and studies with CNL5-knockout cells show a deficiency of BMP and a substantial accumulation of lysophosphatidylglycerol (LPG) in the lysosomes.

 Biosynthesis scheme for bis(monacylglycero)phosphate

 However, the primary source of phosphatidylglycerol is unknown, possibly mitochondria via crosstalk with lysosomes, nor is it known how the novel stereospecificity of BMP arises, i.e., whether it ours spontaneously during biosynthesis or requires a separate isomerase.
 A further question is how the distinctive fatty acid composition is achieved.
-Bis(monacylglycero)phosphate with the sn-3:sn-1′ configuration has been isolated from BHK and rat uterine stromal cells, but it may be an intermediate in the biosynthetic pathway.
+BMP with the sn-3:sn-1′ configuration has been isolated from BHK and rat uterine stromal cells, but it may be an intermediate in the biosynthetic pathway.
 While other biosynthetic routes may be possible, cardiolipin has been ruled out as a potential precursor.

-Physical and chemical properties: The properties of bis(monacylglycero)phosphate in membranes will be highly dependent on fatty acid composition, but the function in lysosomes is of particular interest and is under active investigation.
+Physical and chemical properties: The properties of bis(monacylglycero)phosphate in membranes will be highly dependent on fatty acid composition, but the function in lysosomes is of particular interest and is under investigation.
 It certainly has a structural role in developing the complex intraluminal membrane system, aided by a tendency not to form a bilayer.
-Like cardiolipin, it is a cone-shaped molecule with a small but hydrated head group, which is negatively charged, and it encourages fusion of membranes or formation of internal vesicles (invagination) at the pH in the endosomes where it may associate with specific proteins, which carry a positive charge under the acidic conditions.
+Like cardiolipin, it is a cone-shaped molecule with a small but hydrated head group, which is negatively charged, and it encourages fusion of membranes or formation of internal vesicles (invagination) at the pH in the endosomes where it may associate with certain proteins, which carry a positive charge under the acidic conditions.

 Various extracellular membrane-bound vesicles secreted by most living cells and are found in biological fluids that act as mediators of cell-cell communication and have roles in patho-physiological processes.
-Small vesicles of this kind (<200 nm), usually termed 'exosomes', are of endosomal origin with bis(monoacylglycero)phosphate as an identifying lipid marker and probably a participant in their formation.
-For example, exosomes shed from reticulocytes are nano-vesicles that carry a cargo of lipids and other materials into the circulation, and they can be distinguished from secreted microvesicles of a different biological origin by their content of bis(monacylglycero)phosphate.
+Small vesicles of this kind (<200 nm), usually termed 'exosomes', are of endosomal origin with BMP as an identifying lipid marker and probably a participant in their formation.
+For example, exosomes shed from reticulocytes are nano-vesicles that carry a cargo of lipids and other materials into the circulation, and they can be distinguished from secreted microvesicles of a different origin by their content of BMP.
 The 22:6-22:6 species is reportedly a biomarker for phagocytizing macrophages/microglia cells during cerebral ischaemia and of urinary exosomes as a consequence of drug-induced endolysosomal dysfunction.

-In animal models, it has been demonstrated that different tissues have characteristic bis(monacylglycero)phosphate profiles that adapt to the nutritional and metabolic state, especially in hepatocytes, brown adipocytes and pancreatic cells, suggesting that this lipid has a role in how these adapt to nutrient availability and ambient temperatures.
+In animal models, it has been demonstrated that different tissues have characteristic BMP profiles that adapt to the nutritional and metabolic state, especially in hepatocytes, brown adipocytes and pancreatic cells, suggesting that this lipid has a role in how these adapt to nutrient availability and ambient temperatures.

 Non-enveloped viruses of the family Reoviridae, which include mammalian pathogens, enter cells without the aid of a limiting membrane and thus cannot fuse with host cell membranes.
-The bluetongue virus was the first to be shown to use bis(monoacylglycero)phosphate in late endosomes and endolysosomes for membrane penetration and entry into host cells, and it has since been established that this mechanism may influence the infectivity of many other viruses, including COVID-19, influenza and Lassa virus, by enabling them to hijack the endosomal machinery leading to fusion of viral and endosomal membranes and release of viral RNA into the cytosol.
+The bluetongue virus was the first to be shown to use BMP in late endosomes and endolysosomes for membrane penetration and entry into host cells, and it has since been established that this mechanism may influence the infectivity of many other viruses, including COVID-19, influenza and Lassa virus, by enabling them to hijack the endosomal machinery leading to fusion of viral and endosomal membranes and release of viral RNA into the cytosol.

 3. Related Lipids

 Formula of 'semilysobisphosphatidic acid''Semilysobisphosphatidic acid', i.e., with three moles of fatty acid per mole of lipid, is occasionally found in tissues.
-It is sometimes found in the Golgi membranes, where the relative amount varies in different regions, but can attain as much as 15% of the total phospholipids in those compartments that are most active biologically.
+It is sometimes found in the Golgi membranes, where the relative amount varies in different regions, but can attain as much as 15% of the total phospholipids in those compartments that are most active metabolically.
 It would not be at all surprising if this lipid were found to have a distinctive role in the Golgi complex, but this is a matter of speculation.

 The fully acylated lipid, bis(diacylglycero)phosphate or 'bisphosphatidic acid', has been found in lysosomes from cultured hamster fibroblasts (BHK21 cells).
 In addition, it has been detected in bacteria, where it presumably has a different stereochemistry because of the mechanism of its synthesis from phosphatidylglycerol.